PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 consumer is rewired.
 When selected PReLU plans share one transformed alpha, a candidate-wide key of source, permutation, and shape reuses one provenance-preserving clone.
-Softmax and other uncharacterized Add operands, plus broader mixed-input quantized-post families, remain in legacy until independently characterized.
+Softmax operands reuse the existing local NHWC↔NHCW adapters, retaining the original NCHW last-axis meaning.
+Pseudo-LeakyRelu and other uncharacterized Add operands, plus broader mixed-input quantized-post families, remain in legacy until independently characterized.
 The indexed